-If you have any federal, state, or local taxes that are overdue, bring:
+If you have any Federal, state, or local taxes that are overdue, bring:

-- A signed agreement from the IRS, state, or local tax office showing you have filed a tax return and arranged to pay the taxes you owe; and Documentation from the IRS, state, or local tax office showing the current status of your repayment program. - (5) Trips Outside the United States.
-Bring evidence that you maintained your continuous residence in the United States if you have taken any trip outside the United States that lasted more than 6 months but less than 1 year.
-You may submit documentation which includes, but is not limited to, evidence that during the absence:

-You did not terminate your employment in the United States or work overseas;

-- Your immediate family remained in the United States; or You retained full access to your place of residence in the United States.
+• A signed agreement from the IRS,

+- state, or local tax office showing you have filed a tax return and arranged to pay the taxes you owe; and - Documentation from the IRS, state, or local tax office showing the current status of your repayment program. - evidence that you maintained your continuous residence in the United States if you have taken any trips outside the United States that lasted more than 6 months but less than 1 year.
+You may submit documentation which includes, but is not limited to, evidence that during the absence: - You did not terminate your employment in the United States or work overseas; - Your immediate family remained in the United States; or - You retained full access to your place of residence in the United States.